 Requirements, Restrictions and Creating Invention Documentation

 Listed below are the Requirements and Restrictions for participating in the California Invention Convention in April 2024.
 All participants must adhere to these rules.
-(Note: final determination as to whether the event will be virtual or live has not yet been made.
-We have noted where any requirement is different for virtual or live)

 In order to participate in the California Invention Convention and the National Invention Convention (NIC) in the Spring, there are certain restrictions and requirements.
 Unless noted otherwise, all requirements and restrictions apply to both the California State Invention Convention and the National Invention Convention.